 Should the proving switch not prove within the programmed time frame, the unit will shut down.
 The Aux Start On Dly can be programmed from 0 to 120 seconds.
-This option is located in the Configuration Menu (see Chapter 3, Section 3.6).
+This option is located in the Configuration Menu (Chapter 3).

 2.12.13 FAULT RELAY Terminals